pingcap/docs-cn/faq/deploy-and-maintain-faq.md

 #### How to safely stop TiDB?

-If the cluster is deployed using TiDB Ansible, you can use the `ansible-playbook stop.yml` command to stop the TiDB cluster.
-If the cluster is not deployed using TiDB Ansible, `kill` all the services directly.
+Kill all the services using `kill` directly.
 The components of TiDB will do `graceful shutdown`.

 #### Can `kill` be executed in TiDB?